 The objective of this rulemaking is

 to ensure DEQ rules align with the current Attorney General’s Model Rules and DEQ’s statutory civil penalty authority.
-DEQ is also making minor changes to reflect DEQ’s current environmental programs’enforcement priorites, and to provide a means to recover costs for fulfilling public records requests in the onsite septic system program.
+DEQ is also making minor changes to reflect DEQ’s current environmental programs’ enforcement priorities, and to provide a means to recover costs for fulfilling public records requests in the onsite septic system program.

 DEQ intends to use the new Division 011 rules, which will conform to the Attorney General’s Model Rules, to eliminate confusion and provide clear direction to DEQ staff and the public for filing and service of documents and other contested case proceedings.
 DEQ intends to use the new Division 012 rules which, depending on the factual circumstances of each case, are likely to increase some penalties consistent with the new statutory maximums.